markferry/home-assistant-config/docs/mode.md

  1. `input_select.room_manual` triggers the `room_mode` automation which triggers the `set_mode` script
  1. The `set_mode` script behaves as above setting room scenes and temperatures to manual if those settings exist.

+### Limitations

+ 1. If individual lights within a group of turned on and off the mode doesn't change.
+Only when the entire group changes state will the mode revert to Manual